eduP2P/common/test_suite/README.md

     sessions belonging to the same internal IP.

 We implement the second behaviour in the test suite, as it has more potential to cause issues for P2P protocols.
+However, when Double NAT is enabled, IP address pooling is only supported for the NAT facing the public network.

 The implementation relies on two nftables features: packet marking and maps, which act like dictionaries.

 Each packet that flows through the `nat` table is marked in the `prerouting` chain.
 The range of possible mark values is equal to the